 Fireboxes are built to be durable and sturdy, but heat can take its toll as time passes and many fires are enjoyed.
 And heat is just one of the factors that might contribute to problems with a firebox.
 As your home shifts and settles, cracks might appear.
 And if water gets into your system, it could degrade your firebox as well.

 If your firebox is looking the worse for wear, call Blue Ridge Chimney Services.
-Our experienced masonry technicians and staff master mason can restore your firebox, whether it needs small repairs or a full rebuild.
+Our experienced masonry technicians can restore your firebox, whether it needs small repairs or a full rebuild.

 What Your Masonry Firebox Is Made Out Of